 1. The Market is self cleansing.

 The same is true of VTSAX.
-It holds every stock in the US market.
-About 5,000.
-Now, picture all 5000 of these companies along a classic bell curve graph.
+It holds virtually every publicly traded stock in the US market.
+A little over 3600 at last count.
+Now, picture all 3600 of these companies along a classic bell curve graph.

 Generic Bell Curve Graph

 Those few at the left will be the worst performing.
 Those few to the right, the best.
 All those between at various points of performance.
 Ok, looking to the left what is the worst possible performance a bad stock can deliver?
 It can lose 100% of its value.
 Then, of course, it disappears never to be heard from again.

 As new companies grow, prosper and go public they replace the dead and dying.
 The Market (and VTSAX as proxy) is self cleansing.
 Now let’s look at our top performers on the right.
 What is the best performance they can deliver?
 100%?
 Certainly that’s possible.
 But so is 200, 300, 1000, 10000% or more.
 There is no upside limit.
 As some stars fade, new ones are on the rise.

 The net result is a powerful upward bias.

 But note, this only works with index funds.
 Once “professional management” starts trying to beat the system, all bets are off.
 They can, and most often do, make things much worse and they always charge more fees to do it.
 We’ll talk a bit more about this in a later post.

 2. Owning stocks is owning a part of living, breathing, dynamic companies, each striving to succeed.

 To appreciate why the Stock Market relentlessly rises requires an understanding of what we actually own with VTSAX.
 We own, quite literally, a piece of every publicly traded company in the USA.
 Stocks are not just little slips of traded paper.